Nicologies/GVersion/README.md

 - the `next-version` in `GitVersionConfig.yaml` file (e.g next-version: 2.0.0)
 - the nearest tag (e.g. if the nearest tag is v2.0.0, then the version will 2.0.1)

+By saying faster, GVersion usually takes 1 second to work out the version number while GitVersion may take a few minutes (even more than 1 hour in some edge case)

 # Output Variables

 ## Teamcity